fsfw-dresden/usb-live-linux/doc/src_fsfw-user_config/FSFW-Material/hello-world-collection/README.md

 but might be interesting on its own.

-For all examples it is necessary to have a terminal in the appropriate directory.
+For all examples it is necessary to have a terminal open in the appropriate directory.
-One way to achive this: pressing Shift+F4 in Dolphin (opens a new Terminal in the Currently shown directory) Basic commands:
+One way to achive this: Pressing Shift+F4 in Dolphin (opens a new terminal in the currently shown directory).
+Basic commands:
 * `cd <dirname>`
   - change directory to <dirname>